danneu/generator-choo-webpack/generators/app/templates/README.md

 ## Development

-Start the hot-reloading webpack dev server:
+Start the webpack dev server:

     npm start

 Navigate to <http://localhost:8080>.

-Any changes you make to your files (.elm, .js, .css, etc.) will trigger a hot reload.
+Any changes you make to your files ( .js, .css, etc.) will trigger a reload.

 ## Production